 Incentives are only powerful when they’re tied to intrinsic motivation– when employees feel a sense of personal pride after receiving them.
 Free gifts from a company don’t mean much to employees who are on the fence about leaving.
 However, incentives that get people invested and personally motivated have a far greater influence on their decision to stay.

-The following creative employee retention ideas can help you transform normal company hand-outs into incredibly valuable incentives:
+Creative employee retention ideas can help you transform normal company hand-outs into incredibly valuable incentives:

 Provide The Opportunity to Earn Custom Uniforms

 The most effective incentive items are those that effectively come with a badge of honor.
-They differentiate achievers from their peers, and help these individuals to feel a constantly-renewing sense of pride every time they use or wear the item.
+They differentiate achievers from their peers and help these individuals to feel a constantly-renewing sense of pride every time they use or wear the item.
 Custom uniforms are, therefore, one of the most effective rewards we offer at Inproma.

 It might seem surprising that a custom embroidered jacket could inspire significant increases in productivity, motivation, and overall engagement… but the team at Comcast discovered just that through decades of success with their Pyramid of Excellence program.
-The custom branded gear makes employees feel appreciated, recognized, and rewarded for their dedication to improving customer experience and personal productivity.
+The custom-branded gear makes employees feel appreciated, recognized, and rewarded for their dedication to improving customer experience and personal productivity.

 By providing custom uniforms to employees who’ve earned them, you effectively capitalize on the pre-existing system of bragging rights among your employees.
 That intangible value is worth the price of the branded apparel ten times over.